SkylineCommunications/dataminer-docs/develop/schemadoc/Protocol/Protocol.SystemOptions.RunInSeparateInstance.md

 # RunInSeparateInstance element

-Allows you to flag a protocol as requiring a separate SLProtocol and SLScripting instance due to memory load.
+Allows you to flag a protocol as requiring a separate SLProtocol and SLScripting instance because of memory load.

-This feature was introduced in DataMiner 10.2.7 (RN 33358).
+This feature is introduced in DataMiner 10.2.7 (RN 33358).

-# Type
+## Type

-bool
+Boolean

 ## Parent